matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 313) What organizing components are available in GCP?
 Answer: Organization, folder, projects.

-314) Which type of storage system would you use to store data fies of the database?
+314) Which type of storage system would you use to store data files of the database?
 Answer: Block storage.

 315) Command to create a network Load Balancer at the command line?